jborichevskiy/up-and-to-the-right/content/ideas.md

     - Make my social media use more productive
     - [Inspiration](https://twitter.com/hibyepie/status/1201533152038014978?s=20)

-## Information organization & discovery
+## Information organization, discovery, visualization

 - A service to auto-convert any uploaded PDF to HTML, host it, allow markup, discussions
     - Multiple uploads of same file redirect to same URL
-    - Good versioning
+    - Git-like versioning system
     - Could be hosted on [IPFS](https://ipfs.io/)?
     - Aggregate discussions from the internet (Reddit, HN)
 - Google results but mapped in 3D with results sortable by longevity, backlink count, search terms.
 Ability to cross-reference multiple searches.

-## Data visualization
+Needs AR + high fidelity hand gestures to be useful.

-- Timeline of one's life overlaid over much longer timeframes and significant events (company foundings, wars, country foundings, inventions, etc) to remind me how short life is
+- Timeline of one's life overlaid over much longer timeframes and significant events (company foundings, wars, country foundings, inventions, etc) to remind me how short life is.

 ## Browser improvements, extensions